Shane Mack (baseball): Major Leagues

-After playing in Japan for the Yomiuri Giants in 1995 & 1996, he returned to the United States to play ball for the Boston Red Sox in the 1997 season.
-He then played for the Oakland Athletics and the Kansas City Royals in 1998 before retiring.
+After playing for the Giants in 1995 & 1996, winning a championship in the latter year, Mack returned to the United States to play ball for the Boston Red Sox in the 1997 season.
+He then played for the Oakland Athletics and the Kansas City Royals in 1998 before retiring due to shoulder issues and a herniated disk in his back.